Introduction

 Conclusion

 In conclusion, we have seen the benefits of reading that it helps in strengthening the cognitive, emotional and empathetic qualities in us and it is a great stress buster as well.
-You are welcome to choose any book from my list of recommendations to begin your reading journey and don’t hesitate to share your thoughts after finishing the book; I’d love to hear them.
-Lastly, do share your recommendations that you feel I should check out in the comments.
+You are welcome to choose any book from my list of recommendations to begin your reading journey, and don’t hesitate to share your thoughts after finishing the book; I’d love to hear them.
+Lastly, share the recommendations that you feel I should check out in the comments.

 Happy Reading!